Golden ratio photography composition

 The golden ratio tool in Lightroom

-Even though I said you can’t just go and crop an image to apply the golden ratio, you can use it in Lightroom.
+Even though I said you can’t just go and crop an image to apply the golden ratio in photography, you can use it in Lightroom.

 Just please remember that, just because you cropped an image to place the focal point in the desirable place according to the golden ratio, doesn’t make it a well composed image.
 You have to implement all aspects of the technique for it to be considered well composed.